Kindrad/Kenshi_IO_Continued/README.md

 + Fixed bug related to certain meshes failing to import vertex colors.
 + Fixes numerous crashes and bugs when using Blender versions 2.9 and later.
 + Fixes mesh collider export
++ Only exports highest 4 weight values.
+Not really a bug but Kenshi only supports 4 weights, this prevents weird errors vs old version.
 + I'm sure there are others and I can't remember what they were...

 # Known outstanding issues:
 + There are still some bugs related to the export of colliders.
 Box and (non-convex) Mesh Colliders should work (these are the most important).
 Sphere, Capsule, and Convex Mesh Colliders are still problematic.
-As Box and Mesh are more important fixing these is low priority.
+As Box and Mesh are more most important fixing these is low priority.

 # How to Install: